TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Custom Configuration Profiles/readme.md

 ### Catalina Notifications Profile

-This example demonstrates the work required to build a custom policy to allow notifications on several applications.
 As of the release of macOS Catalina 10.15 users are prompted to allow or deny specific applications from prompting notification banners.
+This custom policy can be used to set the allow or deny preference on a per application basis.

-This profile will allow the JumpCloud tray application to send the user notifications.
+This specific profile will allow the JumpCloud tray application to send the user notifications.

 To create a new profile, open ProfileCreator and click the [ + ] icon.